ahmedr2001/OS_Scheduler/README.md

 # OS Scheduler Simulation

-A simple simulation of an OS scheduler using different scheduling algorithms including: Highest Prioirty First (non-preemptive), Shortest Remaining Time Next and Round Robin.
+A simple simulation of an OS scheduler using different scheduling algorithms including: Highest Priority First (non-preemptive), Shortest Remaining Time Next and Round Robin.
 It also allocates memory using the First-Fit algorithm or the Buddy System Allocation algorithm.

 ## How To Run
 - Type `make build` to make the required files